Like it or not, you really do need to trust your R&D Tax Incentive consultant. This post explores what you are trusting them to do for you.

 R&D Tax Incentive is a Self-Assessment Program

 As with any Government self-assessment program, the R&D Tax Incentive relies on ‘spot’ checks (reviews) for regulation.
 Sometimes these reviews are targeted, or they can be random.
 If your consultant has had issues with AusIndustry applications in the past, they may be more likely to be picked for future reviews.
-For this reason when choosing an R&D Tax Incentive consultant, always ask how many AusIndustry reviews they have had, and whether they were successful.
+For this reason, when choosing an R&D Tax Incentive consultant, always ask how many AusIndustry reviews they have had, and whether they were successful.

-For this reason, there is always a temptation for the consultant to minimize the effort and the care they put into the AusIndustry application, because they know it is unlikely that the application will be closely scrutinized.
+For this reason, there is always a temptation for the consultant to minimize the effort and the care they put into the AusIndustry application because they know it is unlikely that the application will be closely scrutinized.
 They are playing the odds.
-This is where the trust comes in – you want a consultant that does a competent job on the applicant in first place.
+This is where the trust comes in – you want a consultant that does a competent job on the applicant in the first place.
 You don’t want to be the unlucky client who is picked out for a review.

 The AusIndustry Review

 It is always a good idea to avoid AusIndustry reviews if possible.
 At the very least they will take up some of your time (and money).
 Random reviews can always happen, even with well-written applications, but you can and should avoid targeted reviews.

 If your application is well-written and your R&D is well-documented, then a review should be a matter of substantiating the claims made in the application by providing the requested documentation.

 If the application was badly written (because the consultant cut corners), a review could be much more painful (and costly) for a number of reasons.
 The AusIndustry reviewer may well be confused about the R&D being claimed and may not even ask the right questions.
 Quite often, reviews can go around in circles for that reason.